 Like a season-long videotape, the project will be controlled by Fast Forward, Stand-By and Rewind commands.
 These are extremely descriptive of the works presented as they refer to the only circumstances where sound exists but can’t be perceived.

-The Trilogy of Silence Chapter III: Rewind Young Spanish artist, who was already acquired by important museums around Europe, Mar Hernández uses engraving, photography and illustration to look for the boundary between destruction and restoration.
+Young Spanish artist, who was already acquired by important museums around Europe, Mar Hernández uses engraving, photography and illustration to look for the boundary between destruction and restoration.
 Empty interiors are overlaid onto photographies of abandoned spaces.
-The final result is a frozen… Leggi tutto
+The final result is a frozen image of a family portrait where all… Leggi tutto